-Call within the agency's next working day during its normal business hours.
+A report shall be made to the licensing agency within the agency's next working day during its normal business hours.

 A written report shall be submitted within seven days following the occurrence of the event.

 In serious bodily injury when these two incidents occur, a DSP must report to the Ombudsman AND local law enforcement immediately or within two hours.
 If there is no serious bodily injury, a report must still be filed, but within 24 hours.